 The registered office of the Company is located at 138, Ansal Chamber - II Bikaji Cama Place, New Delhi-110066.
 The Company is carrying out business activities relating to generation of power through non-conventional and renewable energy sources.
-Debentures of the Company are listed under the Wholesale Debt Market segment of National Stock Exchange with effect from 1 October 2015.

-The Financial Statements of the Company were authorised for issue by the Company's Board of Directors on 28th June 2021
+The Financial Statements of the Company were authorised for issue by the Company's Board of Directors on 28 June 2021.